wiiznokes/fan-control/res/linux/udev_rules.md

 # Install udev rules on Linux

-Modifying fan sensor values is not possible for a normal user by default on Linux.
-This is why this app uses [udev rules](https://en.wikipedia.org/wiki/Udev), which allows normal users to access devices, without admin privilege.
+Modifying fan sensor values is not possible for a normal user on Linux by default.
+This is why this app uses [udev rules](https://en.wikipedia.org/wiki/Udev), which allows normal users to access sensors, without admin privilege.
 However, we can't install these rules automatically with Flatpak.
 You need to install them with these commands.

 ```sh